LingDong-/VisionOSC/README.md

 ARR will be sent to `poses/arr` OSC Address as an array of values (OSC spec allows multiple values of different types for each address).

-- The frist value (int) is width of the frame.
+- The first value (int) is width of the frame.
 - The second value (int) is height of the frame.
 - The third value (int) is the number of poses.
 (When you read this value, you'll know how many more values to read, i.e. `nPoses*(1+17*3)`.
 So if this number is 0 it means no pose is detected, so you can stop reading).
 - The next 52 values are data for the first pose, and the 52 values after that are data for the second pose (if there is), and so on...